Filters

 Kalamazoo Institute of Arts 314 S Park St, Kalamazoo, MI, United States

-by Sarah B. Hart Dr. Sarah Hart argues that literature and mathematics complement each other in illustrating humanity’s journey.
+by Sarah B. Hart About the Book: Dr. Sarah Hart argues that literature and mathematics complement each other in illustrating humanity’s journey.
 Books like Moby Dick, Alice in Wonderland, and Jurassic Park feature mathematical ideas that deepen their meaning.
-Through humor and insight, this exploration reveals how recognizing math in literature can enrich our appreciation of both.
-The…
+Through humor and insight, this exploration reveals how recognizing math in literature can enrich our appreciation…

 Book Discussion: Black in Blues: How a Color Tells the Story of My People